You can't always get what you want: towards user-controlled privacy on Android: MobHide local anonymization

-The first step consists in the generalization process of the original request, i.e., $genReq$ (row 6).
+The next step consists in the generalization process of the original request, i.e., $generalizeData$ (row 6).
 Then, if the history of requests between two endpoints is above $minLen$ (row 7), the \textit{Data Anonymizer} applies the local DP anonymization and computes the three pseudo-random numbers, i.e., $Pr_{inj}, Pr_{rem}, Pr_{rep}$, used by the perturbation function $R$ to inject, remove or replace the event, respectively (rows 8-10).
-If $Pr_{inj}$ is higher than the threshold (row 10), the \textit{Data Anonymizer} module picks a random generalized event from the history (row 12) and adds the new request to the $anonymizedRequests$ list (row 13) along with $genReq$.
-If $Pr_{rep}$ is greater than the threshold (row 16), the module replaces the original event with one extracted from the history, i.e., $replReq$ (row 17), generalizes it and adds $replReq$ to the the output list.
-Then, it generalizes the attributes of the replacing request (following the rules described in \cite{mobhide} and using the information stored in the \textit{DGH DB}, step 8) (row 17), adds the new event to the $anonymizedRequests$ list (row 18), and returns it (row 19).
-In case $Pr_{rem}$ is greater than the threshold (row 20), the \textit{Data Anonymizer} module checks whether to remove the original request (row 21).
+If $Pr_{inj}$ is higher than the threshold (row 11), the \textit{Data Anonymizer} module picks a random generalized event from the history (row 12) and adds the new request to the $anonymizedRequests$ list (row 13) along with $currReq$.
+If $Pr_{rep}$ is greater than the threshold (row 16), the module replaces the original event with one extracted from the history, i.e., $replReq$ (row 17), generalizes it (following the rules described in \cite{mobhide} and using the information stored in the \textit{DGH DB}, step 8) (row 18) and adds $replReq$ to the $anonymizedRequests$ list (row 19).
+In case $Pr_{rem}$ is greater than the threshold (row 20), the \textit{Data Anonymizer} module removes the original request (row 21).

 Once the request has been anonymized, the \textit{Data Anonymizer} forwards the $anonymizedRequests$ to the \textit{Data Sender} (step 9).
 The \textit{Data Sender} assembles the new anonymized network request and forwards it to the analytics backend (step 10).